AminEfaf/MAC-Address-Filtering-in-SDN/README.md

+### Implementing MAC Address Filtering in Software-Defined Networking (SDN)

+Software-Defined Networking (SDN) has revolutionized the networking landscape by decoupling the control plane from the data plane, allowing for more flexible and efficient network management.
+This separation facilitates centralized control, dynamic configuration, and improved scalability, making it an ideal architecture for modern network environments. 🌐

 In traditional networking, MAC (Media Access Control) address filtering is a fundamental security measure used to control access to the network at the data link layer.
 By allowing or denying network access based on the MAC addresses of devices, administrators can enhance network security, prevent unauthorized access, and manage network resources more effectively. 🔒